 Can People with Diabetes Eat Watermelon?

 In every 100g serving of watermelon is about 6 grams of sugar and 30 calories.
 Because of the difference between its glycemic load and index, many people think watermelon is a bad choice for diabetes type 2.
-The glycemic index determines the amount of time it takes for sugar to enter into the blood with every food item having a value of between 1 and 100.
+The glycemic index determines the time it takes for sugar to enter into the blood with every food item having a value of between 1 and 100.
 Watermelon has a glycemic index of 72 in every 100g serving.
 Carbs that break down quickly such as watermelon release glucose suddenly into the bloodstream, and normally have a GI of 70 or above.
 Those that breakdown slowly during digestion have a GI of 55 or below.
 The faster the sugars get into the bloodstream, the higher the chances of a spike of the blood glucose.

 Good Fruits for Type 2 Diabetes

 When consumed in moderation, watermelon is not the only good fruit for reversing diabetes.
 There are other fruits that do not have loads of sugars and are recommended for diabetes patients.
 According to the American Diabetes Association, any fruit can be eaten by a diabetic as long as they are not allergic to it.
-Whichever fruit you indulge in, eat it as fresh fruit and not as canned fruit or in the juice form often packed with large sugar quantities.
+Whichever you choose indulge in, eat it as fresh and not as canned fruit or in the juice form often packed with large sugar quantities.

 - Juicy peaches: Contain Vitamins A and C, fiber and potassium.